code-kern-ai/refinery/README.md

 You can find our changelog [here](https://docs.kern.ai/changelog).

 ## 😵‍💫 Need help?
 No worries, we've got you.
-If you have questions, please [open a ticket](https://github.com/code-kern-ai/refinery/discussions/categories/q-a) in the "q&a" category of our forum.
+If you have questions, reach out to us on [Discord](https://discord.gg/qf4rGCEphW), or [open a ticket](https://github.com/code-kern-ai/refinery/discussions/categories/q-a) in the "q&a" category of our forum.

 ## 🪢 Community and contact
-Feel free to join our [Discord](https://discord.gg/qf4rGCEphW), where we'll discuss about recent findings in data-centric AI:
+Feel free to join our [Discord](https://discord.gg/qf4rGCEphW), where we'll happily help you building your training data:

 We send out a (mostly) weekly newsletter about recent findings in data-centric AI, product highlights in development and more.
 You can subscribe to the newsletter [here](https://www.kern.ai/resources/newsletter).